GregRos/preszr/README.md

 ## Szr Output

+### Entities

-This section deals with how `szr` output looks when encoding *entities*.
-Entities are one of the following:
+An entity is one of the following:

 1. An object.
 2. An array.
 3. A string.
 4. A symbol

-`szr` can be used to encode numbers, booleans, and other scalar values, but in that case the output looks different.

-The *szr output* is a single array:
+When encoded, it will result in an array:

 ```typescript
 [header, szrData1, szrData2, szrData3, ...]